jhvst/jhvst.github.io/blogPosts/fido2-luks/main.md

 _What happens to your data if your computer gets lost or stolen?_

 It is a trick question -- you do not need to worry *unless* you run Linux.
-This guide shows how to make a LUKS partition that supports multiple FIDO2 keys.
+This guide shows how to make a Linux Unified Key Setup (LUKS) partition that supports multiple Fast IDentity Online 2 (FIDO2) keys.
-I use (and the company I run insists) the use of [Yubico](https://www.yubico.com/) YubiKeys with PIN codes for SSH access, but the devices are general enough to also encrypt disks.
+I (and by extension my company) insist the use of [Yubico](https://www.yubico.com/) YubiKeys with PIN codes for SSH access, but the devices are general enough to also encrypt disks.

+With the so-called security key (sk; meaning coprocessor) resident key (rk; meaning stored on-coprocessor) SSH feature, the access to private keys is bridged to a secure coprocessor located on the YubiKey.
+This way, the private SSH key is never exposed on the computer, ensuring it cannot be used for unauthorized access to network resources.
+With LUKS integration, this additional security is extended to encrypted disk volumes -- the decryption key is not stored on the device nor is there a chance that the key is forgetten.
+However, there is still a chance that the coprocessor is lost or goes kaboom, so having at least two keys is advised.

 ## The disk setup

-Linux comes with various ways to arrange disks.
+Linux comes with various ways to arrange disks through the device-mapper (dm) framework.
+The dm subsystem extends filesystem capabilities with features such as RAID (dm-raid), cryptography (dm-raid), and logical volume management (LVM; such as tiered caching), even if the underlying filesystem does not natively support it.
+This acronym soup is modular by design, meaning that it is the freedom of the user to decide how to layer the features.
+For example, dm-raid and LVM can be used to make a logical device of two physical disks such that reads and writes are load-balanced between the two (dm-raid) while LVM is used to apply different policies on per-volume basis.
+This way, fast-by-design filesystems such as `xfs` can be seamlessly augmented with multi-device RAID capabilities that normally exists only on more complicated filesystems such as `btrfs`.

-[Arch Linux documentation on dm-crypt](https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system#Overview) lists options relevant to Linux Unified Key Setup (LUKS).
+[Arch Linux documentation on dm-crypt](https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system#Overview) lists options relevant to LUKS.
-The ones I would recommend is to install LUKS onto a disk partition or combine it with Logical Volume Manager (LVM).
+I would recommend to install LUKS onto a disk partition or combine it with LVM.
 As such, the options would be:

 1. LUKS on a partition